Manifesto Ikacode

 Artificial intelligence generation models have been everywhere since 2022.

-Despite these harsh criticisms, I’m not fundamentally opposed to these new artificial intelligence tools.
-I occasionally use certain tools to check code or brainstorm.
+Despite these criticisms, we’re not fundamentally opposed to artificial intelligence.
+We even occasionally use certain tools to check code or brainstorm.
 That’s about it.